TiagoMSSantos/MobileRT/docs/README.md

 - MacOS (using Homebrew)
 - Windows (using Chocolatey)

-Note that these scripts are tested in Github actions pipeline only, so might assume that some tools were already installed.
+Note that these scripts are tested in Github actions pipeline only, so it might assume that some tools are already installed in the system.
-If the distribution you use is not supported, or it's missing the installation of some tool, you can always open an issue or even a pull request :)
+If the OS you use is not supported, or it's missing the installation of some tool, you can always open an issue or even a pull request.

 ## Documentation